wp-ashraf/bridhy/readme.txt

 == Frequently Asked Questions ==
 1. Can I use Bridhy with any WordPress theme?
-   Yes, Bridhy is fully compatible with any WordPress theme that supports Elementor.
+   Yes, Bridhy is fully compatible with any WordPress theme.

 2. Does Bridhy require any coding knowledge?
    No, Bridhy is designed to be user-friendly and does not require any coding knowledge.
 However, the custom CSS feature is available for advanced users who want to apply custom styles.